nodemcu/nodemcu-firmware/docs/modules/pwm2.md

 Both cases best are anlyzed using [pwm.get_timer_data()](#get_timer_data) wathcing values of `interruptTimerCPUTicks` and `interruptTimerTicks`.
 For `interruptTimerCPUTicks` and CPU80MHz anything below 400 for 12 pins or 250 for 1 pin would be cause for special attention.
 For CPU160MHz these values can drop almost double.

+## Differences with PWM module

+PWM and PWM2 are modules doing similar job and have much in common.
+Here are few PWM2 highlights compared to PWM module:
+- PWM2 is using TIMER1 in exclusively, which allows for better quality PWM signal given CPU is not starving
+- PWM2 can generate PWM with frequency close to 200kHz with CPU80 and 400kHz with CPU160
+- PWM2 supports CPU160
+- PWM2 supports virtually all GPIO ports at the same time Unline PWM2, PWM can:
+- generate PWM pulse with a little bit bigger duty cycle
+- can be used at the same time with some other modules like gpio.pulse

 ## pwm2.setup_pin_hz()
 Assigns PWM frequency expressed as Hz to given pin.
 This method is suitable for setting up frequencies in the range of >=1Hz.